 What topic of discussion sprung up in 2005 that fits this criteria?
 Web personalization is what.

-As “web personalization” started to lose it’s popularity in the media, “real-time analytics” started to gain popularity.
-Real-time analytics was a big step in the right direction in helping marketers get data quicker so they can act on data quicker.“real-time marketing” “web personalization” “real-time analytics”
+As “web personalization” started to lose its popularity in the media, “real-time analytics” started to gain popularity.
+Real-time analytics was a big step in the right direction in helping marketers get data quicker so they can act quicker.

 Real-time analytics providers started popping up, at reasonable prices, and with well-documented implementation.
 Once again, people used the term “real-time marketing” as a way to describe this new technology.
-When Google rolled out their real-time analytics in 2011, and as real-time A/B testing became more and more popular, real-time analytics earned a name of it’s own.
+When Google rolled out its real-time analytics in 2011, and as real-time A/B testing became more and more popular, real-time analytics earned a name of its own.
 “Real-time marketing” was again up for grabs.

-The other points I made above at least show correlation data with Google Trends.
+The other points I made above show correlation data with Google Trends.
 This point is more of a hunch.
-The book I continue to see quoted in articles talking about real-time marketing today is “Real-Time Marketing & PR” by David Meerman Scott.
-First published in 2011.
+The book I continue to see quoted in articles talking about real-time marketing today is “Real-Time Marketing & PR” by David Meerman Scott, first published in 2011.

 From my research, this book is the first time real-time marketing was thoroughly discussed in the context of the definition widely used today in the media.

-The book showcases multiple case studies from brands that quickly react to external current events and cultural happenings, finding a way to inject their brand into the conversation.
-It’s possible that as this practice started to become more prevalent, this book was the best resource to reference to help explain the phenomena, and learn from.
+The book showcases multiple case studies from brands that quickly react to external current events and cultural happenings, finding ways to inject their brands into the conversation.
+It’s possible that as this practice started to become more prevalent, this book was the best resource to help explain the phenomena, and learn from.

 What Marketers Actually Think Real-Time Marketing Is

-- The majority of the participants (43%) think of real-time marketing as “dynamic, personalized content delivered across channels.”
+- 43% of respondents think of real-time marketing as “dynamic, personalized content delivered across channels.”

 - 64% of participants believe real-time marketing revolves around some kind of dynamic personalization.